dmytrovoytko/llm-interview-assistant/README.md

 1. Run `bash init_gr.sh` to create dashboard.
 ![Grafana init_gr](/screenshots/init_gr.png)

-2. As with streamlit switch to ports tab and click on link with port 3000 (🌐 icon).
+2. As with streamlit, switch to the PORTS tab and click on the link with port 3000 (🌐 icon).
 After loading Grafana use default credentials:
 - Login: "admin"
 - Password: "admin"